-- Today (Friday) gas pollution is expected in the south, and later in the day to the east and northeast of the eruption.
-Tomorrow (Saturday) gas pollution might be felt in the northeast parts. - The Icelandic Met Office provides two-day forecasts on gas dispersion from the eruptive site in Holuhraun.
+- Today (Tuesday), there is a risk of gas pollution southwest of the eruption site.
+Tomorrow (Wednesday) gas pollution is expected south and southwest of the volcano. - The Icelandic Met Office provides two-day forecasts on gas dispersion from the eruptive site in Holuhraun.
 Most reliable are the forecast maps approved my meteorologist on duty, see Gas forecast.
-And although still being developed further, an automatic forecast, see Gas model, is also available (trial run, see disclaimer). - Measurements of air quality can be found on the webpage www.airquality.is Data from handheld gas monitors, spread around the country, can also be found on that page - Instructions: - People who feel discomfort are advised to stay indoors, close their windows, turn up the heat and turn off air conditioning.
-Use periods of good air quality to ventilate the house.
-People experiencing adverse effects should be in immediate contact with their healthcare centre.
-Measurements of air quality can be found on the webpage www.airquality.is The Meteorological Office issues forecast on its web-page and warnings if conditions change to the worse.
+And although still being developed further, an automatic forecast, see Gas model, is also available (trial run, see disclaimer). - Measurements of air quality can be found on the webpage www.airquality.is Data from handheld gas monitors, spread around the country, can also be found on that page